 The hydrogen buses market is segmented into several key regions: North America, Europe, Asia-Pacific, and LAMEA (Latin America, Middle East, and Africa).
 Here’s an in-depth look at each region.

-The Asia-Pacific hydrogen buses market size was estimated at USD 1.56 billion in 2024 and is expected to be worth around USD 41.73 billion by 2034.
+The Asia-Pacific hydrogen buses market size was estimated at USD 1.76 billion in 2025 and is expected to be worth around USD 45.71 billion by 2035 growing at a CAGR of 38.4% from 2026 to 2035.
 The Asia-Pacific region leads in the adoption of hydrogen-powered buses, with China, Japan, and South Korea as dominant players.
 China alone has implemented thousands of units with government incentives and “Hydrogen City” pilot programs, with Foton, Yutong, and CRRC leading FCEV bus production.
 Both Japan and South Korea are southward on an FCEV roadmap through 2040, endorsing clean transport through manufacturers like Toyota and Hyundai.
 Governments in these countries strongly support local hydrogen production, which, paired with rising urbanization, is accelerating market maturation.

 Green Hydrogen: Green hydrogen is produced via electrolysis using renewable sources like wind and solar.
 As the cleanest variant, it emits no carbon during production.
 In the hydrogen bus market, green hydrogen is being adopted more quickly due to alignment with climate mandates and net-zero goals.
 Governments and fleet operators want to procure green hydrogen to enable the sustainable decarbonization of public transport fleets.
 Green hydrogen’s large-scale adoption is hindered by high production costs and a limited electrolyzer capacity.